terijeli/pacman/README.md

 Pacman Project
 This project implements a Finite State Machine (FSM) to control ghost behavior in a Pacman style game.
 It was developed by Jelinkova Tereza for the KOL304CR Games and AI module, Coventry University.
+Please note the video could not be uploaded here since it has over 25MB (GitHub limit) and can be found as the appendix material in Wiseflow.

 Features
 - FSM states: chase, scatter, frightened and eaten